KilianSteenman/Shadow-MSC/README.md

 This tool is purely written for my personal needs and will never be as advanced as any of the other tools/compilers available.

 ## Known issues
-- No support for threads except the main script
+- No support for threads
 - No support for mission scripts
 - No support for objects
-- No support for local variables

 Yep it's pretty useless right now!